SamChou19815/website/packages/blog/blog/2019-08-17-the-road-to-better-engineering.md

 While I was the president, the quality of the codebase was the last thing I cared about.
-Other "more important" issues in my mind cause the idea of cleaning the codebase to be immediately garbage collected after it’s born.
+Other "more important" issues in my mind cause the idea of cleaning the codebase to be immediately garbage collected after it's born.
 The thing I cared most about is how to convince more users to use our platform so that I can put these stupid numbers on college admission forms.
 I also need to come up with new ideas so that we can keep innovating, or at least make it appear that innovation is still happening.
 Besides that, I have to handle all the logistics overhead to prepare for club fest, write